AbdelrahmanAbuessa/PhysicsEducationHub/README.md

 ![image](https://github.com/user-attachments/assets/376410a6-37db-4ea8-be4c-201dd5c1d62b)

-Additionally, the website offers a number of resources and books that can assist students in deeply comprehending Physics concepts.
-All the sources and books the website offers are free and can be downloaded for personal use.

 Special Thanks to the people that helped with testing the website and the simulators, giving feedback and recommendations that can be used for further development and improvement to the website:
 - Abdelrahman Ragheb